 Here at Reincubate, we love giving people access to their data.
 After suffering data loss ourselves we know how much it means to get it back.
 In recent weeks we've been building and launching an API to pull down and parse your iCloud data (if your company might have a use for this kind of service, let's chat) so we know a thing or two about the excellent security that protects your data, as well as just what can be achieved by knowing the Apple-ID and password combination.

-With your credentials in hand and the iPhone Backup Extractor with the recent iCloud functionality, you can extract your iPad or iPhone photos (as we all are now very aware), but you can also extract all your SMS data, contacts, app specific information (WhatsApp etc) to only name a few!
+With your credentials in hand and the iPhone Backup Extractor with iCloud functionality, you can extract your iPad or iPhone photos (as we all are now very aware), but you can also extract all your SMS data, contacts, app specific information (WhatsApp etc) to only name a few!
 Furthermore you'll have access to other iCloud functionality that isn't stored within the backup, things like tracking your iPhone's location or downloading the files you've stored within the iCloud, such as documents, calendar, bookmarks and more.
 Handy!

 This is absolutely fantastic when you've lost your phone and are able to save those baby pictures, that business contact or that video of fluffy.
 While equally not so fantastic when this information is in the hands of a malicious third-party.

 As mentioned above, you need the Apple-ID / username combination to access this data.
 There's no other way around it.
 (Unless of course you've got a team of world class cryptographers performing novel mathematics to break the leading standard in encryption, but then you'd most likely have better things to be doing).
 Finding the Apple-ID of a user isn't easy for the vast majority of people, but remember this is just an email address and depending on your presence online, concealing your email can be difficult.
 While many people will use different passwords for different services (as well you should), we rarely use a different email address, so having discovered an email address used for one service it's not too great an intellectual leap to presume it will be correct for others.